Event-triggered controllers based on the supremum norm of sampling-induced error: Introduction

-Recently, the input-delay approach was proposed for the controller design and performance analysis of linear systems \cite{Fridman2004,Mirkin2007} and nonlinear sampled-data systems \cite{Chen2014a} using the emulation technique.
-This paper aims to extend the input-delay approach to the event-triggered control of nonlinear systems.
-The contribution of this paper is two-fold.
-First, a novel event-triggered control design is proposed to achieve stabilization of individual and interconnected nonlinear systems.
-Specifically, a pair of auxiliary input and output is associated with the closed-loop system.
-The auxiliary output is defined as the derivative of the continuous-time feedback input function, while the auxiliary input is defined as the feedback input error caused by the sampling or equivalently the integral of the auxiliary output over the sampling period.
+The contribution of this paper is three-fold.
+First, a novel event-triggered control design method is proposed to achieve stabilization of individual and interconnected nonlinear systems.
+Specifically, the auxiliary output is defined as the derivative of the continuous-time feedback input function, and the auxiliary input is defined as the feedback input error caused by the sampling or equivalently the integral of the auxiliary output over the sampling period.
 Consequently, a closed-loop mapping is formed from the input to the output via the system dynamics and back from the output to the input via the integral function.
-The event-triggering law is constructed to make the mapping contractive.
-As opposed to \cite{Liu2015a,Liu2015,Tabuada2007}, the local (global) stabilization without Zeno behavior does not rely on a local (global) Lipschitz condition on the system dynamics.
-Moreover, the new event-triggered control ensures that the sampling interval converges to a constant as time approaches infinity.
-Secondly, we solve event-triggered control for lower-triangular nonlinear systems with dynamic uncertainties.
-Compared to \cite{Liu2015a}, more complicated systems are dealt with where dynamic uncertainties appear at each relative degree level.

-The rest of this paper is organized as follows.
-The event-triggered control design for individual and interconnected systems is introduced in Section \ref{sec:etc}.
-The method is applied to solved event-triggered control of lower-triangular systems in Section \ref{sec:lts}.
-Numerical simulation is presented in Section \ref{sec:ns} and the paper is concluded in Section \ref{sec:con}.
+The event-triggered law is constructed to make the mapping contractive, which is analogue to a small gain condition. { The proposed method guarantees that the sampling interval approaches a constant as the system is stabilized.
+A similar approach was taken in \cite{khan2019}, where the state and actuation sampling errors were utilized to construct the event-triggered law, while only the actuation sampling error is used in this paper. } { In \cite{dolk2017output,abdelrahim2018co,abdelrahim2017robust,Nesic2009,Carnevale2007}, the periodic and event-triggered sampling relies on the calculation of MASP $T$ and requires the existence of a particular Lyapunov-like function on the hybrid systems.}